gisgiselle/Cryptology/BlockChain Project/howto.md

 #### Cryptology and Security Tools February - June 2022

 In this file, we will explain the system functionality for the Carpooling Project.
+In each file of the project, each function is explained in more detailed, this is an overview of the general functionalities.

 ---